-The regression results show that a negative and statistically significant effect of visitation on recidivism: one visit per month reduces the reincarceration rate by 5-7% points.
+The regression results show that a negative and statistically significant effect of visitation on recidivism: one visit per month reduces the reincarceration rate by 8 percent points.
 In particular, the short-run effects are robust under different samples, control variables, and specifications.

 Using the same IV approach, I also investigate the two potential channels of the effect of visitation: employment and housing stability.
 According to the social capital theory, a strong social bond is considered to provide better employment opportunities and a labor-market opportunity is a key deterrence factor.
 The results indicate that visitation increases employment probability and reduces the time to get the first job.
 Similarly, housing stability is considered as another important factor since homelessness and frequent movement are associated with a higher recidivism rate.
-However, the estimation results do not show any effect on the housing stability.
-As a result, the findings suggest that policymakers should encourage visitation in prison, and the state government can save about 34 million dollars if every prisoner were assigned to the closest prison.
+However, the estimation results do not show any effect on housing stability.
+Hence, the employment channel is more important than the housing channel to explain the visitation effect.
+Finally, as a result of a back-of-the-envelope calculation, the state government can save the expenditure per inmate by 813 dollars at the median if every prisoner were assigned to the closest prison.

 This paper advances the literature in two ways.
 First, this paper provides empirical support for the literature about visitation and recidivism.
-An official report by the Minnesota Department of Corrections (Minnesota Department of Corrections, 2011) concludes one visitation reduces the risk of recidivism by 13% for felony convictions and 25% for technical violation revocation.
+An official report by the

+Minnesota Department of Corrections (Minnesota Department of Corrections, 2011) concludes one visitation reduces the risk of recidivism by 13% for felony convictions and 25% for technical violation revocation.
 However, the report is based on a simple Cox hazard model and hence, as mentioned in the report, the estimator shows a correlation rather than causality.
-Most of other papers show a correlation between visitation and recidivism.
-Cochran et al. (2020) and Lee (2019) are two recent papers that use a similar IV approach to check the causal effect of visitation on recidivism using state prisoners in Florida and Iowa, respectively.4 They cast doubt on visitation, since they did not find a causal effect on recidivism.
+Most other papers show a correlation between visitation and recidivism.
+Cochran et al. (2020) and Lee (2019) are two recent papers that use a similar IV approach to check the causal effect of visitation on recidivism using state prisoners in Florida and Iowa, respectively.
+They cast doubt on the causality because they did not find a causal effect on recidivism.
 However, they measured a recidivism outcome only at three years from release.
-Using administrative data in Missouri, this paper supports that visitation has a causal effect and is helpful for successful reentry.
+Using administrative data in Missouri, this paper supports that visitation has a causal effect and helps successful reentry.
 The results suggest that the key differences are the time when the recidivism outcome is measured.

-Second, this paper contributes to the literature about the channels of the visitation effect: specifically employment and housing.
-We know that better employment opportunity decreases recidivism rate (Yang, 2017; Schnepel, 2018).
+Second, this paper contributes to the literature on the channels of the visitation effect: specifically employment and housing.
+The literature shows that better employment opportunity decreases recidivism rate (Yang, 2017; Schnepel, 2018).
 Higher wages (Yang, 2017) and more vacancies (Schnepel, 2018) in local labor markets reduce the recidivism rate.
 Unstable housing is associated with higher recidivism outcomes (Geller and Curtis, 2011).
 However, the visitation literature mainly focuses its effect on recidivism, but the channels of the effect are not well-investigated (Cochran, 2019).
 This paper fills this gap by investigating the effect on employment and housing outcomes.
-The results provide evidence that visitation improves employment outcomes but no evidence of improvement on housing stability.
+The results provide evidence that visitation improves employment outcomes but no evidence of improvement in housing stability.